Public BuildingsTropicana

 Celebrating the rich social heritage of Weston-super-Mare to secure the long-term future of an important cultural landmark.

-250+ attendees at public engagement events
+250+ public engagement attendees

 Developing a Value-Driven Investment Brief

-Following a robust brief development process with North Somerset Council, it was determined that a multi-use indoor venue would achieve the local authority’s value-driven objectives, balancing community expectation with the projects funding context and operational need.
+Following a robust brief development process with North Somerset Council, it was determined that a multi-use indoor venue would achieve the local authority’s value-driven objectives, balancing community expectation with the project’s funding context and operational need.

-The proposal brief focuses on maximising the impact of available funding.
-Planned works include repairs and upgrades to the exterior of the promenade building, light refurbishment of the southern wing, remedial works to the 1930s stair at the western edge, and strengthening of the sea wall.
 A new, state-of-the-art indoor event venue will provide a 1,000-person capacity for music and other events, while a new entrance wing will link the indoor venue, outdoor event arena, and promenade building.
 This will enhance flexibility, improve queue management, and allow spaces to operate independently or together.

 Collaborative Brief Development Process